-- C++ is a portable language and if written in one system, can be run on another without making any changes in the code.
+- It is a portable language.
+This means that code written for one system can run on another system without making any changes in the code.

-- Choosing C++ as the first programming language enables learners to understand the concepts of programming easily.
+- Choosing the object-oriented programming language as the first programming language enables learners to understand the concepts of programming easily.

 - You can run C programs on the C++ platform.

-- As it supports the concept of OOPs so the concepts like classes, inheritance, polymorphism, data abstraction, and encapsulation are also available in C++.
+- As it supports the concept of OOPs, so concepts like classes, inheritance, polymorphism, data abstraction, and encapsulation are also available.

-- C++ follows 3 programming paradigms; Generic, Imperative, and Object-Oriented.
-Hence, C++ is a multi-paradigm language.
-The programming paradigm refers to the concept that deals with the logic, structures, and procedures of the program.
+- It follows three programming paradigms; Generic, Imperative, and Object-oriented.
+Hence, it is a multi-paradigm language.
+The programming paradigm refers to the concept that deals with the logic, structure, and procedure of the program.

 - One of the advantages of the C++ language is that one can do graphics programming with it.

-- The syntax of C++ is very easy to understand.
+- The syntax of the C++ programming language is very easy to understand.

 - It supports the concept of pointers, which helps the developer to understand the concept of program memory.
 Consequently, it gives more flexibility to the developer over the memory usage.